Cleveland Troupe Launches!

 Improbable Players uses theater performances & workshops to address addiction, alcoholism, and the opioid epidemic.
 Our performances are 25-45 minutes long followed by a talkback/Q&A. Our workshops give students the space and tools to combat social pressures and find coping strategies that work for them.
 Our plays are based on true stories and performed by people in recovery.
+We have touring troupes in New England, NY & NJ, and Cleveland OH!

 Improbable Players have been performing the mission of substance use disorder prevention since 1984.
 With each performance we collect feedback.
 The sentiments are clear: our work is uniquely impactful because our actors have lived the stories they perform.
 These are universally relatable stories.

-This feedback is bolstered by research by John F. Kelly, PhD, ABPP with Research Recovery Institute at MGH.
+This feedback is bolstered by research by John F. Kelly, PhD, ABPP with Recovery Research Institute at MGH.
 His pre and post show surveys show significant changes in attitudes and knowledge of school age audiences.
 This is evidence based prevention education.

 to set the stage for prevention by educating the public about addiction and recovery through dramatic performances and theater workshops -presented by actors who are in long-term recovery from addictions - that help people recognize situations in their own lives and seek the help they need.